 While it’s inevitable that all networks will look to provide some sort of 5G coverage, the first providers out of the gate for mobile broadband are Three, Vodafone, EE and O2.

-How do you set up a MiFi router?
+How to set up a MiFi router

 One of the biggest advantages of MiFis is that they require very little setup.
-You simply insert your SIM card and switch them on.
-Within a few seconds your computer, tablet or any other Wi-Fi-enabled device will pick up the MiFi signal and will be ready to connect.
+You simply make sure it’s charged-up, insert the SIM card you were provided with and switch it on.

-There’s no software to install and you can be online in a matter of seconds, so it’s a lot quicker than many home broadband installations — especially ones that require an engineer visit to the home.
+There’s no software to install and you can be online in a matter of seconds, so it’s a lot quicker than many home broadband installations — especially ones that require an engineer to visit the home.

-MiFi vs mobile broadband dongles
+MiFi and mobile broadband routers vs mobile internet dongles

 A mobile dongle is a good option for laptop users as you can connect to the internet just by plugging your dongle into your laptop.
 There’s no need to charge it and setup is still very easy.